mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 those areas that struggled as load increased.
 Generally these could be tuned away using configuration values in the network service.
 Under extreme load the network stack will shutdown the listen, resulting in a :class:`~.NotListening` message arriving at the :func:`server()`.
 This final implementation takes a more careful approach to termination, performing a managed termination of the spool and the subscription.
-The layer\_cake update command should be used to configure a restart of the process.
+The ``layer-cake`` update command should be used to configure a restart of the process.
 A new process is probably a better response than trying to recover a potentially compromised process.

 Connecting To Multiple Hosts